millipedia/MillcoUtils/README.md

 # Things it does so far.

+## Nonce

-1. Adds a nonce property to your page which you can add to your CSP and then inline script / styles.
+Adds a nonce property to your page which you can add to your CSP and then inline script / styles.

     $page->nonce

+## Edit bar

-2. Adds an edit link and link to the page tree to front end pages for logged in users.
+Adds an edit link and link to the page tree to front end pages for logged in users.
 Superusers also get a link to edit the template.
 This behaves in a simlar fashion to Bernhard's RockFrontend edit bar.
 You can set the inital position of the toolbar in admin now (it can be dragged when editing a page as well.)

-3. Adds hooks for any php files you add to templates/ajax.
-This is pretty much a wholesale [copy of a RockFrontend feature](https://www.baumrock.com/en/processwire/modules/rockfrontend/docs/ajax/) and in fact I may well take it back out and rely on RF rather than duplicating it.
+You can also add buttons by adding a link, label and icon to the relevant config field.
+At the moment I've got a limited number of icons included but you can add more or I probably will when I'm adding them.
+The ones I'm using at the mo are the IBM Carbon icons [grabbed from here](https://icon-sets.iconify.design/carbon/)

 # Things it doesn't yet but will soon.